sarnobat/linux_kernel/README.md

 Then:
 https://github.com/cirosantilli/linux-kernel-module-cheat#25-docker-host-setup
 * Note, install `docker.io`. `docker` doesn't work, even though it should.
 * Do not confuse linux-kernel-module-cheat with linux-cheat.
-Ciro Santilli has a lot of great repositories and you need the kernel module one (I think)
+Ciro Santilli has a lot of great repositories and you need the kernel module one (linux-cheat is just for installing linux, not recompiling the source, I believe)

 Ending log output:
 ```